Acta Biomaterialia Silver Medal

 The Acta Biomaterialia Silver Medal intends to honor and recognize scientific contributions and leadership from academic, industry and public sector leaders in the midst of their careers.
 Many awards recognize outstanding young investigators or integrated contributions throughout a career.
 The Silver Medal is established to recognize significant research contributions that are recent and timely.
 Specifically, the awardee will have made significant contributions through one or more of the following means:

-- Development or invention of a new process or product in the biomaterials engineering field
+- development or invention of a new process or product in the biomaterials engineering field, and/or

-The nominee should be 45 years of age or under at the end of the calendar year in which the award is announced.
+The nominee should be 45 years of age or under on 31st January 2020.
 Exceptions may be made for an interruption in career progression due, for example, to family or military service.

 The nomination package should contain

 - A statement by the nominator (two pages maximum) specifying the candidate’s suitability for the award with respect to:

 - Specific and clearly defined recent research achievements that form the basis for the recognition

 - The impact of these achievements in relationship to the relevant materials community**

 - Indicators that the candidate is a recognized leader in his or her field